AnandChowdhary/writing/honors-veni-proposal.md

 The design of this study with be factorial, i.e., the study will be divided into discrete levels (each feature of the platform) and the experimental units take on all possible combinations of these levels, which will measure student grades in each factorial unit.
 This will allow us to study the effect of each feature in the platform on the response variable (i.e., student performance), as well as the effects of interactions between features.

+###### complete proposal method

 The following example is a 3x3 factorial study with the following factors: Engagement through notifications, interactive content (videos and games), and gamification of platform.
-In the proposed study, the factors will be determined using literature e
+In the proposed study, the factors will be determined using literature research.

 | 🔔⭐🎮 Combination of all  3 factors | 🔔 Engagement through notifications | ⭐ Interactive content (videos and games) | 🎮 Gamification of platform |
 | - | - | - | - |